Special Interests & Scott Stringer NYC Mayoral Candidate

 There are other mass transit needs too.
 For example, how about one East - West subway in the Bronx?
 How about a second North South subway in middle / eastern Queens Brooklyn?
 How about one more north south subway on the west side of Staten Island?

-Conclusion - Stringer Doesn't Appear to be the Man the Corporate Media Tell You He Is
+Conclusion - Stringer Isn't the Man the Corporate Media Say He Is

 Is Scott Stringer a progressive?
 Yes, but that progressivism seems limited to the generic democratic issues that are required of any viable NYC Democrat.

-But when it counts, when it comes to local issues where Stringer can really make a real difference for his constituents, Scott Stringer seems to let his career ambitions - and those who fund them [like real estate developers] or those who mobilize voting blocks [like specific union leadership] - drive what he's going to do.
+But when it counts, when it comes to local issues where Stringer can really make a real difference for his constituents, Scott Stringer seems to let his career ambitions - and those who fund them [like real estate developers] or those who mobilize voting blocks [like the leadership of specific unions] - drive what he's going to do.
 Voters and residents be damned.

 Have a good week.